Cart

 Premium Brand Trade-In Programs

-More and more fashion brands are launching buy-back programs for used products of their own brand, supporting the development of circular fashion.
-Customers receive a voucher for purchasing new items, and the brand gains control over the product life cycle.
+More and more fashion brands are launching buyback programs for used products of their own brand, supporting the growth of circular fashion.
+Customers receive a voucher for new purchases, and the brand gains control over the product’s lifecycle.
 Examples: Reserved Re-Loved, H&M Garment Collecting.

 Subscription and Rental Models

 Subscriptions for used clothing (e.g., "Unlimited Wardrobe") allow renting clothes for a monthly fee.
-This model is ideal for people who want to change styles often but do not want to accumulate items.
+This model is ideal for people who want to change their style often but don’t want to accumulate items.

 Partnerships with Influencers and Brands